Generic Name: hydrocodone and ibuprofen (HYE dro KOE done and EYE bue pro fen)

-Brand Names: Ibudone, Reprexain, Vicoprofen
+Brand Names: Ibudone, Reprexain, Vicoprofen, Xylon 10

 What is Vicoprofen?

 Vicoprofen contains a combination of hydrocodone and ibuprofen.
 Hydrocodone is an opioid pain medication.
 An opioid is sometimes called a narcotic.
-Ibuprofen is a non steroidal anti inflammatory drug (NSAID).
+Ibuprofen is a nonsteroidal anti inflammatory drug (NSAID).
 This medicine works by reducing substances in the body that cause pain, fever, and inflammation.

 Vicoprofen is used short-term to relieve severe pain.

-Before taking Vicoprofen
+Before taking this medicine

 a history of heart attack, stroke, or blood clot;

 liver or kidney disease;

-a history of head injury or brain tumor;
+a history of head injury, brain tumor, or seizures;

 underactive thyroid, Addison's disease or other adrenal gland disorder;